Behind the Exhibition

 Tribute

 Strangly, stands of dead trees go by uninspired nomenclature.
-These majestic silver beasts labelled ‘Snags’, no more than an insignificant tug, they demand a more prestigious title.
-Often, incorrectly called ‘Stags’, as their shape conjures the stately antlers of the deer.
+How we label these majestic silver beasts ‘Snags’, of no more consquence than an insignificant tug.
+They demand a more prestigious title.
+Often incorrectly called ‘Stags’, understandingly, their shapes conjure the stately antlers of the deer.
 Surely this name ornaments them better?

-And so, I aim this exhibition at celebrating these crowning majestic landmarks and to remind us of the value they bring to our lives, on our habitat and imaginings.
+And so, I aim the Deadwood exhibition at celebrating these crowning majestic landmarks and to remind us of the value they bring to our lives, on our habitat and imaginings.

 Lastly, to inspire and remind people to spend time with nature, to rejoice in it, and to understand its function in our environment.